nxxju/nxxju/README.md

 # Hi there 👋

-I'm Appu , a passionate self-taught developer from India.
+I'm Ninju , a passionate self-taught developer from India.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 - 🔭 I’m currently working on my personal projects
 - 🌱 I’m fluent with Node.js, Python